England’s Creative Coast – A Summer Of Art 2021

-This fantastic giant sculpture with two faces stands on Folkestone’s East Cliff.
-One face looks towards the sea, and the other inland.
+This fantastic giant sculpture with two faces stood on Folkestone’s East Cliff.
+One face looked towards the sea, and the other inland.
 Janus was the Roman god of doors, gates and transitions.
 Pilar Quinteros has placed her sculpture on the cliffs looking towards France and inland to the UK.
-She says “This is an interesting position today to explore, not only for Brexit but in the times of coronavirus too.
+She said about the artwork: “This is an interesting position today to explore, not only for Brexit but in the times of coronavirus too.
 It also links to Folkestone’s past as the head is situated not far from the ruins of a Roman villa that has disintegrated into the sea.”

-As the weather takes its toll the plaster faces will erode to reveal another sculpture within.
-Visitors are actively encouraged to help reveal the new treasure within by helping with the erosion!
+As the weather takes its toll the plaster faces eroded to reveal another sculpture within.
+Visitors were actively encouraged to help reveal the new treasure within by helping with the erosion.

-This piece has been jointly commissioned for England’s Creative Coast and the Folkestone Triennial 2021 – The Plot.
+This piece was jointly commissioned for England’s Creative Coast and the Folkestone Triennial 2021 – The Plot.

 new art on the coast

-The other artworks can be found between Essex and Sussex, along a 1400 km stretch of coastline.
-The artists involve include Andreas Angelidakis, Mariana Castillo Deball, Holly Hendry, Jasleen Kaur, Katrina Palmer, and Michael Rakowitz.
+The other artworks could be found between Essex and Sussex, along a 1400 km stretch of coastline.
+The artists involve included Andreas Angelidakis, Mariana Castillo Deball, Holly Hendry, Jasleen Kaur, Katrina Palmer, and Michael Rakowitz.
 The project is funded by Arts Council England, the county councils involved, and Visit England, the South East Project Partnership and Chatham’s Historic Dockyard.

 Photo Credits: Beach Huts – Audiophelia, Pilar Quinteros Janus’ Fortress: Folkestone – Thierry Bal, Harbour Arm – Discobob.